Skip to content

 Asgardeo can share user attributes with applications.
 The following guide shows how to share user attributes with SAML applications.

-Follow the steps given below to configure the user attributes from the Asgardeo Console and to share them with the application.
+Follow the steps below to configure the user attributes from the Asgardeo Console and share them with the application.

 You need to first specify the user attributes required for an application.
 This ensures that when a user logs in, the application can only get access to the user information exposed through these attributes.